How Much Do Authors Make? Here's the Honest Answer

 Like I said at the beginning, a lot goes into how much authors make per book.
 You need to think about printing costs, marketing costs, production costs, advances, royalty rates, the format of the book you're selling, and more.

 I know, I know.
-That’s not very reassuring.
+That's not very reassuring.
 There are plenty of authors on both sides of that spectrum, though.
-Some authors are making hundreds of thousands (or even millions) of dollars a year from their books.
-Some authors make $5.
+Some authors sold millions of books last year and bought a vacation home.
+Some authors earned $5 from their books in the same 365 days.

 Here are some things you can expect in terms of moolah if you worked hard (and got a little lucky) with your first book and it got picked up by a publisher.